BurntSushi/nakala/doc/SCRATCH.md

 indexing new documents can be performed in parallel by simply creating distinct segments.

 The primary way in which we approach this problem is through a transaction log.
 The transaction log is the single point of truth about which segments are live at any particular point in time.
-The transaction log has only a few primitives.
-Each primitive includes a timestamp.
+Each entry includes a timestamp from the system and each entry has a unique transaction ID.
+There can only ever be one reader or writer accessing the transaction log at any point in time.
+To minimize contention, we ensure that all such actions are quick, and in particular, do not require that every search first consult the transaction log.

 * AddSegment(segmentID) - This indicates that a segment with the given ID has been added to the index.
 The segment ID can be used to derive the location of the segment in storage.
-Adding a new segment to the log faisl if there already exists a live segment with the given ID.
+Adding a new segment to the log fails if there already exists a live segment with the given ID.
 * StartMerge(segmentID...) - This indicates that one or more segments have begun the process of being merged.
 The purpose of this log is to instruct